jdchen5/Internal-Assessment/tests/README.md

-# Test Suite for Secure Login Application
+# Test Suite for Stock Portfolio Management Application

-This directory contains comprehensive test cases for the authentication application.
+This directory contains comprehensive test cases for the portfolio management application.

 ## Test Structure